If you hire a ghostwriter, does that make you a fraud? What about if you are a ghostwriter – are you committing fraudulence in expertise?

-It struck a chord of course because if you’re hiring a company like mine, you’re hiring ghostwriters.
-In fact, I can’t think of any content service you’d hire for where ghostwriting wasn’t a part of it, from in-depth articles to Web copy, ebooks and beyond.
+It struck a chord, of course, because if you’re hiring a company like mine, you’re hiring ghostwriters.
+In fact, I can’t think of any content service you’d hire where ghostwriting wasn’t a part of it, from in-depth articles to Web copy, e-books and beyond.

 Whether you realize it or not, ghostwriting is a staple in many of the beloved speeches, screenplays, songs and other creative works we encounter daily.
 Calling ghostwriting unethical would mean you believe that some of the things you love are totally fraudulent — and that you’re not OK with that, either.

 Heck, even some of the most well-known hip-hop artists, whose street cred is earned in part by their ability to rap, were made popular by others’ words.

 There’s a Way to Go About It

 Over at Forbes, one contributor discusses the ethics of ghostwriting, and argues that ghostwriting itself isn’t unethical, but claiming you don’t have a ghostwriter is.